ClusterCockpit/cc-docker/README.md

 * phpmyadmin

 Settings are configured in `.env`.
-The setup comes with fixture data for a job archive, influxDB, mySQL, and a LDAP user directory.
+The setup comes with fixture data for a Job archive, InfluxDB, MySQL, and a LDAP user directory.

 ## Known Issues